Shaw & Shaw Singapore and Shaw Brothers Hong Kong, 70s

 These co-productions raised production standards in Hong Kong as it gave cast and crew from the Shaw studios the opportunity to learn first hand from Hollywood and Europe.

-While the mainstay of the Shaw company was then the distribution and exhibition of films produced at their Shaw Studios as well as other foreign producers (USA companies - Universal, Warner Brothers, United Artists;
+While the mainstay of the Shaw company in Singapore was then the distribution and exhibition of films produced at the independent Shaw Studios in Hong Kong as well as other foreign producers (USA companies - Universal, Warner Brothers, United Artists;

-British companies - British Pathe, Lion International, Anglo Amalgamated, Regal Internaitional, Britannia Films, Commonwealth United Entertainments etc), the Shaws were also purchasing property around their cinemas especially in Singapore and Malaysia.
+British companies - British Pathe, Lion International, Anglo Amalgamated, Regal Internaitional, Britannia Films, Commonwealth United Entertainments etc), they were also purchasing property around their regional cinemas especially in Singapore and Malaysia.
 Their real estate portfolio include office blocks, apartment buildings, shopping arcades and hotels.

 In 1978, Shaw & Shaw Pte Limited moved its headquarters to the new 25 storey Shaw Centre on 1 Scotts Road.